PaulAustin/Vireo/VireoEBNF.md

-## EBNF gramar for Vireo script files
+## EBNF grammar for Vireo script files

 Symbols are the core.
-All Symbols have a strucure, the structure holds bits. the bits interpreted via encoding defined with the structure make a value.
+All Symbols have a strucure, the structure holds bits.
+The bits are interpreted by an encoding defined with the structure make a value.

 Symbols can be defined from the perpsective of a value, or by describing